dieisabel/stuff/selfhosted/README.md

 Each service have their separate directory that contain configuration, scripts, dockerfiles and other files that related to service.

+Service data will be stored in `data/` directory as named docker volumes.

 ## Usage

 Pull containers: